mayarom/Threads-and-Task-Management/README.md

 When we use a thread pool, we write our concurrent code in the form of parallel tasks and submit them for execution to an instance of a thread pool.
 This instance controls several re-used threads for executing these tasks.

+### runnable and callable

+In this assignment, for the function getNumOfLinesThreads() we built a MyThread class which extends from Thread, where Thread implements the Runnable interface.
+For the getNumOfLinesThreadpool() function we built a Task class that implements the Callable interface

+Both runnable and callable interfaces are designed for classes.
+Their instances are supposed to be executed by another thread.

+However, there are also some differences between these interfaces.
+Let’s discuss the differences between them by explaining them separately.

 ### Uml
 ![image](https://user-images.githubusercontent.com/95377680/211935055-5037b316-bfe1-4195-bb7a-8d8fc44c1847.png)